Can You Answer These Real Jeopardy! Questions About Words?

 None of the three contestants knew the correct question for the Final Jeopardy! clue: “What is backlash?”

 Consider yourself a word nerd?
-See if you can match these adjectives to their proper definitions.
+See if you can match these adjectives with their proper definitions.

 Wutz Mispelled: I have an abhorrence of the appearence of misspelled words; let’s have no recurrence